 Any new appointments to the Corporation are a matter for the Corporation as a whole.
-The Corporation has a Governance & Search Committee which is comprised of the Chair and Vice Chair of the Corporation, the Principal and a minimum of three other Corporation members.
+The Corporation has a Governance & Search Committee consisting of the Chair and Vice Chair of the Corporation, the Principal and a minimum of three other Corporation members.
 The Committee is responsible for the selection and nomination of any new member for the Corporation's consideration.
-The Corporation is responsible for ensuring that appropriate induction and training is provided as required and a formal governor development plan is refreshed annually.
-The policy on the appointment and reappointment of Governors was reviewed and re-approved during the period.
+The Corporation is responsible for ensuring that appropriate induction and training is provided as required.